mit-pdos/biscuit/README.md

-XXX write me
+# Biscuit research OS

+Biscuit's repo is a fork of the Go repo (https://github.com/golang/go).
+Nearly all of Biscuit's code is in biscuit/.

+## Install

-the root of the repository contains the Go 1.4 tools/runtime. some of Biscuit's code is modifications to the runtime, mostly in src/runtime/os_linux.{c,go}.
+The root of the repository contains the Go 1.11.1 tools/runtime.
+Some of Biscuit's code is modifications to the runtime, mostly in src/runtime/os_linux.go.

-the vast majority of Biscuit's code is in biscuit/
+The vast majority of Biscuit's code is in biscuit/

-you must build the go runtime before building Biscuit:
+You must build Biscuit's modified Go runtime before building Biscuit:

 ( cd src/ && ./make.bash )